 - 1 tbsp. avocado butter (or use all Shea butter)

 - 1/2 tbsp. virgin coconut oil

 - 1/2 tbsp. jojoba oil

 - 6 tbsp. aloe vera gel

 - Optional: about 10 drops of essential oils – I used sweet orange and rose geranium – and 1 teaspoon of vitamin E (for a longer shelf life)

 Melt your Shea and avocado butter.
 If you don’t have any avocado butter, you can use all Shea butter.
 And vice versa.
 Get your double boiler going and melt your butters until they’re completely liquid.
 Add the coconut oil while your butter is still on the double boiler.
 Let them melt together.
 Take it off the heat and gently stir in the olive oil and jojoba oil.
 You can use all olive or jojoba oil.
 Or use whatever oil you like best!

-2. Add your glycerin, vitamin E and essential oils
+2. Add your vitamin E and essential oils

 Wait until the butter and oil mixture starts to solidify again.
-Now add 1 teaspoon of glycerin.
-Vitamin E oil will help prolong the shelf life even more.
-Essential oils will give it a yummy scent!
+Vitamin E oil will help prolong the shelf life of the oils.
+And essential oils will give it a yummy scent!
 I used 3 drops of sweet orange and 3 drops of rose geranium.
 Use a hand mixer to whisk it all together.